DataIntellectTech/TorQ/docs/dataaccess.md

 **Custom Api Errors**

-One of the goals of the API is to catch errors and return more insightful error messages.
 Below is a list of all the errors the API will return:

 - Table:{tablename} doesn't exist
 - Column(s) {badcol} presented in {parameter} is not a valid column for {tab}